-The digitized images found on the Library and Archives Canada (LAC) website have been made by scanning the microfilms of the 1906 Census.
+The digitized images found on the Library and Archives Canada (LAC) website have been made by scanning the microfilms of the 1916 Census.
 As exact copies, a page that was unreadable on microfilm will also be unreadable on your computer screen.
-Title pages from the microfilm have not been scanned, and contained this information:
+Title pages from the microfilm have not been scanned.
+They contained this information:

 - Census year (i.e. 1906)